Dino (film): Production

-Bernice Block, made this film (her first) because she saw Reginald Rose's original television drama, then bought it because she "loved it.".
+Producer Bernice Block made this film (her first) because she saw Reginald Rose's original television drama, then bought it because she "loved it.".
 Sal Mineo and Pat DeSimmone are the only actors to reprise their roles from the original teleplay.
 Mineo’s brother, Michael Mineo, was also cast in the film as Rico.
 This is the only film the two appear in together.